gjj-mapa/gjj-mapa.github.io/README.md

-# An open source detailed mapping of GJJ
+# An attempt to recreate Tank Turn Tactics
-An attempt at creating a web map
+Yes that game that broke some relation ships